-- Enables data collection for the ASP.NET worker process on remotemachine. - Enables data collection for inetinfo.exe (iisadmin) on the remote machine and restarts it so profiling can begin. - Opens a local browser to the local machine directed at a Web page on the remote machine.
-This causes aspnet_wp.exe to be spawned on the remote machine and profiling for it begins.
+- Enables data collection for the ASP.NET worker process on remotemachine. - Enables data collection for inetinfo.exe (iisadmin) on the remote computer and restarts it so profiling can begin. - Opens a local browser to the local computer directed at a Web page on the remote computer.
+This causes aspnet_wp.exe to be spawned on the remote computer and profiling for it begins.

-When the browser is closed on the local machine, IIS on the remote machine will be restarted on the remote machine (killing aspnet_wp) and session files will be automatically be saved to the respective save directories.
-If you wish, you can use an existing mapped drive on the remote machine to save the session files to the machine where profiling was initiated, as shown by the z:\ drive in the <Process> and <Service> elements in the example.
+When the browser is closed on the local computer, IIS on the remote computer is restarted on the remote computer (killing aspnet_wp) and session files are saved to the respective save folders.
+If you wish, you can use an existing mapped drive on the remote computer to save the session files to the computer where profiling was initiated, as shown by the z:\ drive in the <Process> and <Service> elements in the example.